If your child is experiencing a medical emergency, call 911 for help now!

 - Full-time staffing of neurosurgeons, orthopedic surgeons, and specially trained trauma nurses, as well as anesthesia services, intensive care units, rehabilitation services, CT, and other imaging facilities available for trauma patients at all times

-- The ER must have a trauma director, trauma registry, coordinator, outreach programs, and an organized research effort to help direct new innovations in trauma care
+- The trauma center must have a trauma director, trauma registry, coordinator, outreach programs, and an organized research effort to help direct new innovations in trauma care

 Children are not little adults.
 Their little bodies respond different to injuries, sickness and medical treatments.
 Our trauma team is dedicated to treating children.
 We have the knowledge and services needed to provide the best care for kids.
 And, if your child needs more, they have immediate access to pediatric experts in more than 70 specialties.